Dahie/imageflow/imageflow/trunk/doc/readme.txt

 Please read the imageflow.html for further information.

-Imageflow requires either JRE or JDK, version 1.5 or later Tested with Windows XP, Linux Debian distro (KDE) and Mac OS X 10.4
+Imageflow requires either JRE or JDK, version 1.5 or later Tested with Windows XP, Linux Debian distro (KDE and Gnome) and MacOS X 10.4

 ----------------------------------------

 Releases notes

+Version 1.1: stable release
 Version 1.0: stable release
 Version 0.9: is the first public beta.
 It works, but it is not yet stable.